-Raynaud’s phenomenon has been associated with other medical conditions, such as rhematologic diseases (systemic lupus erythematosus or rheumatoid arthritis); endocrine diseases such as hypothyroidism, and previous breast surgery (1).
+Raynaud’s phenomenon has been associated with other medical conditions, such as rheumatologic diseases (systemic lupus erythematosus, rheumatoid arthritis, Ehlers Danlos syndrome, joint hypermobility); endocrine diseases such as hypothyroidism, and previous breast surgery (1).

 Women often feel surprised and confused at the intensity and duration of the pain they experience while breastfeeding, with terms such as “extremely, excruciatingly painful” and “horrific” used to describe this (2).

 The CASTLE study investigated nipple pain and damage in first time mothers prospectively.

 Of the 336 women in the study, 58%, or 198 women experienced nipple damage in the first week of breastfeeding, and 23%, or 73 women reported vasospasm (2).

 -painful breastfeeding: sensations have been described as numb, throbbing or burning (1).
 One side often feels worse than the other.

 -precipitation by cold stimulus: pain may worsen with exposure to cold, for example, stepping out of a hot shower, moving from a warm indoors environment to outside, breastfeeding overnight when the temperature is often cooler, opening the fridge/freezer door, or when milk let-down occurs (1).

 -biphasic or triphasic colour changes of the nipple: you may notice that the nipple colour blanches (white), and changes in colour to red or purple (1).